iutools/iutools/doc/for-devs/test-plan.md

 Very long word
 - Search for aanniaqarnanngittulirijikkunnik
+- Resize the word entry window so it's narrower than the title (word in roman/word in syllabic)
 - Make sure that the word and its Syllabics transcoding are properly displayed and do not overlap with the text that is supposed to be below it

+Empty query
+- Try "" and "    " as the query word
+  - Make sure the systems prints an error message saying you need to enter a word

 Change preferred script (INUTKTITUT query)
 - ROMAN-to-ROMAN